nf-core/rnaseq/README.md

 ```
 The `example_uppmax_config` file currently has the location of references for `GRCh37` (Human), `GRCm38` (Mouse)
 and `sacCer2` (Yeast).

+### `--sampleLevel`
+Used to turn of the edgeR MDS and heatmap, which require at least three samples to work.
+I.e use this when
+running on one or two sample only.

 ### `-c`
 Specify the path to a specific config file (this is a core NextFlow command).
 Useful if using different UPPMAX